 I live by four values – balance, connection, creativity, & integrity.
 It took me some time to arrive here.
 But now, I live my life completely aligned with my core purpose.
 When something happens, and I feel violated or stressed, it is usually connected to a value.

 We can’t live into our values if we can’t name them.
 I shared a while back that I lost my job during the pandemic.
 The details of that don’t really matter.
 What does matter is that one of my values was compromised during that ordeal, my integrity?
 And the idea of compromising my truth, to give in to their ask, was not an option.
 I was living so deep into my knowing that I was willing to lose my job to maintain my personal integrity.

 I realize that most of us can’t just quit a job.
 And if that would not have been an option for me, I can guarantee you I would have been on the job hunt pretty fast.
 Once our value system has been questioned, it is tough to see things differently.

 What are values & why do they matter

 Values are the principles that we live by.
 They are what makes us tick.
 When we are in total alignment, we move right along with no hiccups.
 A way of being or believing that we hold most important.

 Our values are influenced by choice and by inheritance.
 My dad has always said, “If you are not 10 minutes early, you’re late.”
-I adopted that value from him and for a long time.
+I adopted that value from him for a long time.
 Consistently, I was 10 minutes early for everything.
-But then as I got older, I realized I didn’t value time as much as he did.
-I wasn’t late but I didn’t see the value in arriving 10 minutes early.
+But then, as I got older, I realized I didn’t value time as much as he did.
+I wasn’t late, but I didn’t see the value in arriving 10 minutes early.
 After all, I could get so much done in that extra 10 minutes instead of just waiting!
-Now, my value of time has shifted to my choice vs his.
+Now, my value of time has shifted to my choice vs. his.